Prerequisite and License

 • GTK 4 (version 4.10.1 or later).

-The stable version of GTK is 4.10.1 at present (24/April/2023).
-The version 4.10 adds some new classes and functions and makes some classes and functions deprecated.
+The stable version of GTK is 4.20.3 at present (December 28, 2025).
+The examples in this tutorial have been tested with GTK version 4.10.
+The version 4.10 added some new classes and functions and makes some classes and functions deprecated.
 Some example programs in this tutorial don’t work on the older version.

 Ruby and rake for making the document